oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 title="Title of Specification Version X.Y"`

 > NOTE: if creating an HTML file, the editor can also point to
-> the CSS file maintaind at OASIS:
+> the CSS file maintained at OASIS:
 > `https://docs.oasis-open.org/templates/css/markdown-styles-v1.7.3a.css`;
 > this URL can be referenced directly in the `pandoc` command
 > after the `-c` option.